tobyqin/geek-comic/README.md

 python downloder.py
 ```

-## turnoff.us
+## download source

-You will be able to get all the comic from turnoff.us at download folder, I download it via scrapy.∂
+- turnoff.us: one of my favourite geek comics site, easy to download.
+- geek-and-poke.com: another very good website for geek comics.

 ## copyright

-The site owners and authors have the full copyright of the comics, this repo is just for fun, no commercial use allowed.
+The site owners and comic authors have the full copyright of the comics, this repo is just for fun, no commercial use allowed.